Inzira117/se_project_todo-app/README.md

 # Simple Todo App

-Give a brief description of the project here.
-Feel free to give it a different name.
+This is a simple To-Do application, which helps to track dayly tasks.

 ## Functionality

-Give a more detailed explanation of the project and its functionality.
+Users can add new task by entering the title, set deadlines, remove tasks if they no longer needed and mark as done.

 ## Technology

-Give a description of the technologies and techniques used.
-Pictures, GIFs, or screenshots that detail the project features are recommended.
+To complete this project I used Java Script - Modalar Java Script and Object Oriented Programming.

 ## Deployment

 This project is deployed on GitHub Pages:

-- ADD LINK HERE